leonardoad/VoucherGenerator/README.md

 ## Getting Started

-This web app was built using Zend Framework, Smarty, JQuery, Twitter-bootstrap and much passion on our work!
+This web app was built using Zend Framework, Smarty, JQuery, Twitter-bootstrap and much passion for our work!

 ### Installing